-NVIDIA's Bold Quantum Leap: The Future of Computing is Here! - YaNoticias
+NVIDIA's Bold Quantum Leap: The Future of Computing is Here! - YANoticias

 - NVIDIA is entering the quantum computing space, leveraging its expertise in AI and graphics.

-- Collaboration with quantum startups aims to maximize the potential of qubits for enhanced data processing.
+- Collaboration with quantum startups aims to maximise the potential of qubits for enhanced data processing.

 - The integration of AI with quantum technology promises faster and more accurate data analytics across various industries.